YunoHost-Apps/framaestro_hub_ynh/README.md

 This application need to have a dedicated domain name: create a domain which will be used only for this app.

-# Warning!

-This is a Work In Progress!
-Don't use it!

 # TODO

 - [ ] upgrade script